(1827 - 1900)

 Branch of Service: Infantry

-In 1861 he volunteered for Confederate service, and was appointed to Gen Lee's staff as aide-de-camp (ADC) in 1862.
-He served in that capacity, rising to the rank of Lieutenant-Colonel, to the end at Appomattox Courthouse.
+In 1861 he enlisted in the Hampton Legion, and was appointed to General Lee's staff as aide-de-camp (ADC) in 1862.

 After the War

 He taught mathematics at the University of Virginia for more than 30 years.
 He retired in 1896, and was made Professor Emeritus.